Free tutoring program offers help to students in Beaufort County

 WASHINGTON, N.C.
-(WNCT) – North Carolina’s COVID anniversary also reflects the changes to education over the last year — including online learning.
+(WNCT) — The one-year mark of COVID-19 in North Carolina also reflects the changes to education over the last year, including online learning.

-Leaders in the east want to help at-risk youth succeed in their classes even with the challenges of remote learning.
-ECU and Beaufort County Community College students are stepping up to help through this online tutoring push.
+Leaders in Eastern North Carolina want to help at-risk youth succeed in their classes, even with the challenges of remote learning.
+East Carolina University and Beaufort County Community College students are stepping up to help through an online tutoring push.

 This free program is focused on math and science and will be available in English and Spanish.
 Community leaders say their concerns about students’ mental health led to this collaboration.